Tired of paying fees when making trades in Canada? Wealthsimple might have finally come up with a solution to this.

-Wealthsimple passes the legit test with flying colors.
+Wealthsimple passes the legit and safety standards with flying colours.
 Here are a few of the security measures:

 Your Wealthsimple Trade account will be held with a custodial broker called Canadian ShareOwner.
-You will be protected by CIPF on your deposits, and according to its website is $1 million for most accounts.
+CIPF will protect you on your deposits, and according to its website is $1 million for most accounts.

 It offers encryption of all data and a two-factor authentication (2FA) protection option.

 Wealthsimple has $265 million in investments from large institutional investors.